(bal SAL a zide)

 Ulcerative colitis, remission maintenance (off-label): 1.5 or 3 g twice daily for 6 to 12 months (Ford 2011)

 Refer to adult dosing.

-Ulcerative colitis: Oral: Capsule: Children 5-17 years: 750 mg 3 times daily for up to 8 weeks or 2.25 g (three 750 mg capsules) 3 times daily for up to 8 weeks
+Ulcerative colitis: Children and Adolescents 5 to 17 years: Oral: Capsule: 750 mg 3 times daily for up to 8 weeks or 2.25 g 3 times daily for up to 8 weeks

 Dosing: Renal Impairment

-No dosage adjustment provided in manufacturer’s labeling.
+There are no dosage adjustments provided in the manufacturer's labeling.
 Renal toxicity has been observed with other 5-aminosalicylic acid products; use with caution.

 Dosing: Hepatic Impairment